 For the "lectures" please silence cell phones.
 It is understood that there may be times when emergency calls occur or the "pick me up at the airport" call needs to happen.
 For those calls please step into the hallway to take the call.
 During lab time, you can turn the sounds back on the cell phones.

-Spring 2024 - Syllabus v0.0

 Talking: